Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Founded by Trenitalia and FNM (Ferrovie Nord Milano), Trenord run suburban and regional trains in Lombardy and from Lombardy to Ticino, the Italian-speaking region in Switzerland.
 With Trenord, you can travel between Milan, Bergamo, Como, Varese, Pavia, Brescia, Chiasso, Milan Malpensa Airport and Bergamo Orio al Serio Airport in total comfort.
 All Trenord trains have First and Second Class and offer special discounts to travellers under 14, over 60 and groups.

-Intercity, Eurocity and Trenord classes from St-Gallen to Monza
+What Intercity, Eurocity and Trenord classes are there from St-Gallen to Monza?

 Compare the different travel classes offered by Intercity, Eurocity and Trenord when travelling from St-Gallen to Monza.